 Learn about the benefits of becoming a Cambridge school at www.cie.org.uk/startcambridge.
-Email us at info@cie.org.uk to find out how your organization can register to become a Cambridge school.
+Email us at international@cie.org.uk to find out how your organisation can become a Cambridge school.

-2. Assessment at a Glance
+2. Assessment at a glance

 The 7 units in the scheme cover the following subject areas: